 One way to tell if your cat is pregnant is to look at their nipples.
 They become swollen and enlarged.
 But not every cat with swollen nipples is a female cat.
 This only makes matters all the more confusing.
-There are some other health issues that lead to swollen nipples, such as:
+Some other health issues lead to swollen nipples, such as:

 - Feline Mammary Hypertrophy, which is benign but needs to be treated

 - Mammary Hyperplasia due to high levels of progesterone